Read External State (LayerZero Read)

 .

-To construct the read requests that will be sent to the target chains, you will encode your requests as bytes
+To construct the read query that will be used to determine what target chains to read data from, you will encode your requests as bytes

 and pass the encoding as the bytes _message